 Inspection of initial lease-up of rental housing units is conducted by County staff and ongoing inspections of rental housing funded with HOME funds are conducted by County staff or a contracted compliance monitoring agency approved by the County.
 All HOME funded projects are monitored annually.
 Monitoring includes compliance with income and rent eligibility requirements, financial reports, program records/files and on-site physical inspections.
-The following list identifies all projects monitored in FY 2022-23, including all HOME funded projects:
+The following list identifies all projects monitored in FY 2023-24, including all HOME funded projects:

-- Aluna Largo To be completed
+• Aluna Largo - To be completed

-- Ashley Place Noncompliant at initial review with minor issues, issues corrected during monitoring
+- Ashley Place Noncompliant at AR with minor issues; issues corrected; close-out letter issued by First Housing - Boley Laurel Trace To be completed

-- Boley Laurel Trace To be completed
+- Boley Morningside To be completed

-- Boley Morningside No apparent issues; physical inspection to be completed
+- Cypress Pointe No apparent issues; awaiting close out to be issued by First Housing

-- Cypress Pointe No apparent issues

-- Duval Park No apparent issues.
+- Duval Park No apparent issues; close out issued by AmeriNat

 - Grove Park To be completed

-- HEP West No apparent issues; physical inspection to be completed
+- HEP West Non-compliant at AR with minor issues; closeout issued by First Housing

 - Landings at Cross Bayou To be completed

-- Leo Lane No apparent issues; physical inspection to be completed
+- Leo Lane No apparent issues; awaiting close out letter from City of Clearwater

-- Lexington No apparent issues; physical inspection to be completed
+- Lexington To be completed

-- Magnolia Court Noncompliant at initial review with minor issues, issues corrected during monitoring
+- Magnolia Court Noncompliant at AR with minor issues, close out issued by First Housing

-- Oak Ridge Estates Noncompliant at initial review with minor issues, issues corrected during monitoring
+- Oak Ridge Estates Noncompliant at AR with minor issues; close out issued by First Housing

 - Palmetto Pointe To be completed

 - Palms of Pinellas To be completed

 - Parkside Commons To be completed

 - Pinellas Hope III To be scheduled

-- Preserves at Clam Bayou To be scheduled
+- Preserves at Clam Bayou To be completed

-- The Villages of Tarpon Noncompliant at initial review with minor issues, issues corrected during monitoring
+- The Villages of Tarpon Noncompliant at AR with minor issues, closeout completed by First Housing

-- Transfiguration To be completed
+- Transfiguration Noncompliant at AR with minor issues; close out issued by First Housing

 - UPARC 1 To be completed

 - UPARC 3 To be completed

-- Whispering Palms To be completed

-- New Lease Ups:

-- Evergreen Village